 3.1.2 Shoot parameters

-A reduction in shoot length was recorded under moisture stress condition compared to control condition in all genotypes.
-Similar observations were made by Ranawake et al. [15] in green gram and Pandiyan et al. [16] in black gram and green gram.
+A reduction in shoot length was recorded under moisture stress condition compared to control conditions in all genotypes.
+Similar findings were reported by Ranawake et al. [15] in green gram and Pandiyan et al. [16] in black gram and green gram.
 The decrease in shoot length could be attributed to deeper root growth, which is promoted by shorter plant height and enables the plant to absorb more moisture under water stress conditions.
-Genotypes with longer shoot lengths relative to their roots tend to be more sensitive to moisture stress.
-In the present study, longer shoot lengths were recorded by PLM 38, VBN 3, EC 272458, IC 606545, IC 520034, C2 IPM2 14-2, IC 597670 and Co 9 which also had lower root length making them sensitive to moisture stress condition.
+Genotypes with longer shoot lengths relative to their root lengths tend to be more sensitive to moisture stress.
+In the present study, PLM 38, VBN 3, EC 272458, IC 606545, IC 520034, C2 IPM2 14-2, IC 597670 and Co 9 exhibited longer shoot lengths but had shorter root lengths, making them more sensitive to moisture stress conditions.

 3.1.3 Dry weight

-Seedling dry weight reduced under moisture stress condition compared to control in majority of the genotypes which were in confirmatory with the observations of Kaur et al. [17] in mungbean and Meena [18] in chickpea.
-The decrease in the plant dry weight could be attributed to the reduction in shoot and root length, which may result from inhibited cell division and differentiation under conditions of moisture stress.
-The genotypes with higher root and shoot length namely VBN 3, IC 553601 and PLM 38 recorded higher plant dry weight compared to control in moisture stress conditions.
-Corresponding observation was made by Kumar et al. [19] in pigeon pea.
-An increase in root dry weight was observed in some genotypes in moisture stress condition compared to control pots.
-The genotypes TM 96, IPM 031, C4 PDM 139, Co 8, IC 553601, Trivandrum local and IC 548369 recorded higher root dry weight.
-This was in confirmation with findings of Prakash et al. [13] and Santos et al. [20] in green gram.
-Increased root dry weight may be due to increased allocation of dry matter to roots under stress condition.
-On contradictory to this, C2 IPM 2 14-2, Andhra local, ML1415, GM 6, IPM 2057, VBN 1, GM 8, GM 7, and IC 148516 showed decrease in root dry weight under stress condition.
-A similar observation was made by Dien et al. [21] in rice.
+Seedling dry weight reduced under moisture stress condition compared to control in majority of the genotypes, which was in agreement with the observations of Kaur et al. [17] in green gram and Meena [18] in chickpea.
+The decrease in the plant dry weight could be attributed to the reduction in shoot and root length, likely resulting from inhibited cell division and differentiation under moisture stress conditions.
+The genotypes with higher root and shoot length, namely VBN 3, IC 553601 and PLM 38, recorded higher plant dry weight under moisture stress conditions compared to control..
+A similar observation was made by Kumar et al. [19] in pigeon pea.
+An increase in root dry weight was observed in some genotypes under moisture stress condition compared to control pots.
+The genotypes TM 96, IPM 031, C4 PDM 139, Co 8, IC 553601, Trivandrum local and IC 548369 recorded higher root dry weight, which wasconfirmed with findings of Prakash et al. [13] and Santos et al. [20] in green gram.
+The increase in root dry weight may be due to increased allocation of dry matter to roots under stress conditions.
+Conversely, C2 IPM 2 14-2, Andhra local, ML1415, GM 6, IPM 2057, VBN 1, GM 8, GM 7, and IC 148516 showed the decrease in root dry weight under stress conditions.
+A similar observation was reported by Dien et al. [21] in rice.

 Fig. 1.
 Morpho-physiological and biochemical characterization of green gram genotypes under drought